 Neither of these math fact apps allows errors to go uncorrected.
 Students will never learn math facts from an app that does not correct errors.
 That puts these two apps head and shoulders above the competition.
 However, these two apps correct errors very differently.

 On the left, you can see the XtraMath correction is visual.
 If a student enters the wrong answer, the app crosses the incorrect answer out in red and displays the correct answer in gray.
 A student then has to enter the correct answer that they see.
 This is a major mistake.
 In this case, students don’t have to remember the answer.
 They just have to enter the numbers in gray.

 How Rocket Math corrects errors

-Rocket Math, however, provides only an auditory correction.
-When a student answers incorrectly, the screen turns orange and Mission Control recites the correct problem and answer.
-In the pictured situation, Mission Control says, “Three plus 1 is four.
+Rocket Math, however, requires the student to remember the answer.
+When a student answers incorrectly, the screen turns orange, and Mission Control displays and recites the correct problem and answer.
+In the pictured situation, Mission Control says, “Seven times nine is sixty-three.
 Go again.”
+Then the answer clears, and the game waits for the student to enter the correct answer.
 Under these conditions, the student has to listen to the correction and remember the answer, so they can enter it correctly.